-- The reference list provides a guide to relevant past papers. - A citation index (e.g. Web of Knowledge, Scopus) lists later papers that cite the one you've read.
+- The reference list provides a guide to relevant published past papers.
+You may wish to track down and read any that seem of interest/importance. - A citation index (e.g. Web of Knowledge, Scopus) lists later papers that cite the one you've read.

-6. Examinations
+11. Examinations